VibeCoder01/SystemInsightsAnalyser/README.md

   - **Machine Name**: The name of the computer.
   - **Last Seen (Any)**: The absolute latest timestamp this machine was seen in *any* of the files.
   - **Last Seen Source**: The name of the file where the latest sighting occurred.
   - **Per-File Status**: Each subsequent column represents one of your uploaded files.
-An icon indicates if the machine is present in that file and whether the record is "stale" (older than the disappearance threshold) or up-to-date.
+An icon indicates if the machine is present in that file and whether the record is "stale" (older than the disappearance threshold), up-to-date, or present without date info.
 Hover over the icons for a precise last-seen date from that source.
 - **Cross-System Discrepancies**: This is a collapsed section that you can expand.
 It shows a pairwise comparison between your files, highlighting machines that exist in one file but are missing in the other.

 ### 6. Adjust Settings